mikeizbicki/cmc-csci143/topic_00_unix/README.md

 1. 2 TB NVME mounted on `/` (you have 10GB of space)
 1. 50 TB RAID array of 16 HDDs mounted on `/data` (you have 250GB of space)

-We will use docker and docker-compose to manage our own "virtual cloud infrastructure" from the lambda server.
+We will use docker and docker compose to manage our own "virtual cloud infrastructure" from the lambda server.

 <img src=img/map_of_cs.png width=600px>